How Much of Your IRA Should You Convert to a Roth IRA?

 “Backdoor” Roth IRA

-However, there is another option for high earners: the “backdoor” Roth.
+However, there is another tax strategy option for high earners: the “backdoor” Roth.
 In essence, you put money into a traditional IRA, then immediately convert your IRA to a Roth IRA.

 You will, of course, pay taxes on the funds you withdraw from the traditional IRA, and you will not be able to claim a deduction on the money you put into the traditional IRA.
-There are some rules and best practices to follow to avoid penalties, so check with your wealth management firm to make sure this is your best option.
-Convert from IRA to Roth IRA There are three ways to convert from an IRA to a Roth IRA.
+There are some rules and best practices to follow to avoid penalties, so check with your wealth management firm to make sure this is the best option for your retirement planning.
+There are three ways to convert from an IRA to a Roth IRA.

 - A rollover: A rollover is when you receive a distribution check and contribute it to a Roth IRA within 60 days.